Yelp/dataloader-codegen/README.md

         newKey: user_id
 ```

-See the docs for more information on how to configure resources.
+See [the full docs](./API_DOCS.md) for more information on how to configure resources.

 ## Contributing